Fentonhaslam/Codewars/README.md

 output : we need to count the number of vowels present in the string

 edge case: string will consist of lower case letters and/or spaces.

+##Find the Odd int

+Given an array, find the int that appears an odd number of times.

+There will always be only one integer that appears an odd number of times.